siraat-ai-academy/freelance-content-writing-suite-by-jamalu/02-website-copywriting/08-home-page-copy.md

 - Builds **trust** through tone, not just tech
 - Sets the tone for **every other page** on your site

-This is **your first impression** — and Jamalu treats it like it matters.
+This is **your first impression** — and Eks2 treats it like it matters.

 ---